mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

 ### Methods  {#Chart-Methods}

 {:.methods}

+{:id="Chart.ExtendDomainToInclude" class="method"} <i/> ExtendDomainToInclude(*x*{:.number})
+: Extends the domain of the chart to include the provided x value.
+If x is already within the bounds of the domain, this method has no effect.

+{:id="Chart.ExtendRangeToInclude" class="method"} <i/> ExtendRangeToInclude(*y*{:.number})
+: Extends the range of the chart to include the provided y value.
+If y is already within the bounds of the range, this method has no effect.

+{:id="Chart.ResetAxes" class="method"} <i/> ResetAxes()
+: Resets the axes of the chart to their original bounds.

 {:id="Chart.SetDomain" class="method"} <i/> SetDomain(*minimum*{:.number},*maximum*{:.number})
 : Sets the minimum and maximum for the domain of the X axis.